HL7/davinci-dtr/input/pagecontent/specification__behaviors__retrieval_of_payer_resources.md

 | order  | OPTIONAL    |0..*| *string* | Local reference to the order or claim in context. |
 | response  | OPTIONAL    |0..*| *string* | Local reference to a QuestionnaireResponse stored on the EHR |

 If the QuestionnaireResponse is not present, but the order is, the QuestionnaireResponse can be searched for using the order.
-Alternativaly, the QuestionnaireResponse can be replaced by a DocumentReference on the payer server.
+Alternatively, the QuestionnaireResponse can be replaced by a DocumentReference on the payer server.

 If the order is not present, then it can be retrieved from the QuestionnaireResponse or DocumentReference.